openethereum/openethereum.github.io/Deploying-Dapps-to-Parity-Wallet.md

 - For manifests and files, the "File Link" is to be used for the content hash in the GHH dapp.
 - For the actual dapp content bundle the "Content Link" option should be used in the GHH dapp.
 - Edit the dapp [in the DApp Registry](Parity-dapp-registry) and supply the image, manifest and content hashes as generated in the previous steps.
-- The dapp should now be visible on the Parity Applications page.
+- The dapp should now be visible on the Parity Wallet Applications page.

 ## Additional functions

-It is highly recommended that dapp developers use the Parity registry for ease of name lookups, especially when having multiple contracts on multiple chains.
+It is highly recommended that dapp developers use the Parity Wallet registry for ease of name lookups, especially when having multiple contracts on multiple chains.
 [The name registry](https://github.com/paritytech/parity/wiki/Parity-name-registry) makes the association of names to addresses straight forward and transparent, regardless of the chain.